metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/spice.rst

 NGSPICE Models
 ~~~~~~~~~~~~~~

-META components can use **NGSPICE** models to represent their electrical
+OpenMETA components can use **NGSPICE** models to represent their electrical
 behavior.
 They can do this by either parameterizing common SPICE primitives
 or by providing their own implementations in standalone files.